yiliangw/cxlsim/README.md

 Prerequisites:

+- x86 linux machine with at least 32 CPU cores, 32G memory and 350G free disk space.

+- KVM is available.

 - `git`, `make` and `docker` (with docker compose plugin) have been installed on the system.

 - sudo is enabled for the current user.